Skip to main content

 Potato Pancakes (Kartupeļu pankūkas)

-These savory pancakes are a beloved Latvian comfort food.
-Made with grated potatoes, onions, and eggs, they are often served with sour cream and lingonberry jam, creating a sweet and savory combination.
+These savory pancakes are everyday Latvian comfort food.
+Grated potatoes, onions, and eggs go into the batter, and they usually arrive with sour cream and lingonberry jam for a sweet-and-savory pairing.

 Cold Beetroot Soup (Aukstā zupa)